niloysh/open5gs-k8s/README.md

 pip -r requirements.txt
 ```

 Please refer to the specific directories for more detailed instructions and usage examples.
+**Note**: Please cd into `mongo-tools` before running the python scripts.

 ### Multi-slice deployment
 1. You can change the number of slices and subscribers in `data/config.json`.
 2. Next, run `mongo-tools/generate-data.py` to generate new data and  `mongo-tools/modify-subscribers.py` to insert subscribers into mongodb.
 3. After changing the configuration, make sure to run `generate.py` in `open5gs-msd` and `ueransim-msd`.

+### Accessing the Open5GS webui
+1. We need to add the default admin account before accessing the webui.
+This can be done using the python scripts (See [Using python scripts](#using-python-scripts)).
+Use `mongo-tools/add-admin-account.py`
+2. The Open5GS webui is configured to run on port 30300.

 ### IP Ranges